-By bringing ITSM and PPM together on a single platform, you can better understand your resource capabilities and engage in true resource capacity planning.
+One of the most impactful benefits of using a single platform for ITSM and PPM is that you can better understand your resource capabilities and engage in true resource capacity planning.

 With resource capacity planning you get a big-picture view of your entire IT organization allowing you to balance workloads across projects and support services, and to see the different types of work that need to be done at any given time.

 For example, if you have three IT technicians that need to cover three functional areas of business – like service, projects and operations – you can engage in resource capacity planning and optimize each technician’s workload based on their skill set and their availability.
 As a result, the work can be completed more effectively and efficiently as each technician is focused on work that plays to their strengths.
 And because you have a full view of the work and the time it will take; you can avoid overcommitting or underutilizing the resources available.

 This approach is especially useful when you have limited resources, but an increase in demand for the support of remote learning and remote workforces.
 “We don’t have enough IT professionals, anywhere – there’s a huge drain and we’re all experiencing this,” Angela Neria, CIO of Pittsburg State University, said in a recent interview with TeamDynamix.

 By having that single view of all projects and resources, companies are better equipped to face these challenges head-on.